Christopher Burnham

 Christopher Bancroft Burnham (born 1956) is an American business executive, public servant, and politician.
-He is the chairman and chief executive officer of Cambridge Global Capital, LLC and chairman of the board of EN+ Group.
-He has served as Under Secretary General for Management of the United Nations, Assistant Secretary of State for Resource Management and chief financial officer of the U.S. Department of State.
-He was a three-term Member of the Connecticut House of Representatives, Connecticut State Treasurer as well as vice chairman of Deutsche Bank Asset Management and global co-head of private equity.
+He is the chairman and chief executive officer of Cambridge Global Capital, LLC, and chairman of the board of EN+ Group.
+He has served as Under Secretary-General for Management of the United Nations, acting Under Secretary of State for Management, and Assistant Secretary of State for Resource Management and chief financial officer of the U.S. Department of State.
+He served three terms as a member of the Connecticut House of Representatives, and was then Connecticut State Treasurer, as well as vice chairman of Deutsche Bank Asset Management and global co-head of private equity.

 Early life and education

-Burnham was raised in Stamford, Connecticut.
-His father, Alexander O. Burnham, was the managing editor of Dodd, Mead & Company and an author.
+Born and raised in Stamford, Connecticut, Burnham's father, Alexander O. Burnham, was the managing editor of Dodd, Mead & Company and an author.

-Burnham earned an undergraduate degree from Washington and Lee University and a master's degree in public administration from Harvard Kennedy School.
+After attending the Kent School in Kent, Connecticut, Burnham worked on the staff of Senator Lowell Weicker from 1977 to 1978, and earned a B.A. degree from Washington and Lee University in Lexington, Virginia, in 1980, and a master's degree in public administration from Harvard Kennedy School.
+He also studied national security policy in Georgetown University's National Security Studies Program.

 Career

+Military service, political, and private sector activities

-Burnham is a veteran of the United States Marine Corps and a veteran of the first Gulf War.
-He led one of the first infantry units to reach and liberate Kuwait City in 1991.
-From 1987 to 1992 he was a representative in the Connecticut General Assembly.
+Burnham joined the United States Marine Corps in April 1980, and was a veteran of the first Gulf War.
+He led one of the first infantry units to reach and liberate Kuwait City in 1991, and received honors including the Combat Action Ribbon.
+In January 1986, he was appointed to the Stamford Republican Town Committee, and later that year challenged longtime political operative Constantine Brandi for the chairmanship of that committee.
+From 1987 to 1992 he was a representative in the Connecticut General Assembly, being elected to the Connecticut House of Representatives three times, and serving as assistant minority leader.

-Burnham was elected Connecticut State Treasurer in 1994, defeating the Democratic incumbent Joseph M. Suggs Jr. Burnham resigned effective July 22, 1997, to become president and chief executive officer of Columbus Circle Investors, an investment firm based in Stamford, Connecticut.
+Burnham was elected Connecticut State Treasurer in 1994, defeating the Democratic incumbent Joseph M. Suggs Jr. During his tenure, Burnham advocated structural changes to professionalize the office and reduce its dependence on electoral politics.
+He proposed creation of a six-member board of trustees drawn from the private sector to advise the treasurer on investment decisions involving the state employee pension fund, then valued at $14.5 billion.
+He also argued that the office should be appointive rather than elective, and that holders of the position should meet minimum professional qualifications in finance.
+Burnham reduced staff in the department, which was controversial, and said that he had improved the performance of an underperforming pension fund.
+Burnham resigned effective July 22, 1997, to become president and chief executive officer of Columbus Circle Investors, an investment firm based in Stamford, Connecticut.
 Because Burnham had previously hired the firm to manage $150 million of the state's pension funds, his decision to join the company came under criticism.

-Burnham was an investment banker with Credit Suisse First Boston and Advest Corporate Finance.
-He was elected to the Connecticut House of Representatives three times, and served as assistant minority leader.
+In the private sector, Burnham also worked as an investment banker with Credit Suisse First Boston and Advest Corporate Finance.